Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 In general terms, a parent coordinator is a neutral professional who helps parents resolve child-related disputes, improve communication, and implement parenting orders.
 A parent coordinator is typically appointed in cases where the parents’ conflict is persistent and where repeated court involvement is not solving the day-to-day problems.

-Scheduling and exchanges: Clarifying handoff logistics, make-up time, holidays, and activity transportation.
+Clarifying handoff logistics, make-up time, holidays, activity transportation, and recurring schedule confusion.

-Communication boundaries: Reducing hostile messaging and keeping communication limited to the child’s needs.
+Reducing hostile messaging and keeping communication limited to the child’s needs and the parenting plan.

-Information sharing: Helping parents share school, medical, and activity updates consistently.
+Helping parents share school, medical, and activity updates consistently without repeated escalation.

-Dispute workflows: Creating a clear, repeatable process for handling disagreements without constant escalation.
+Creating a clear, repeatable process for handling disagreements without constant court involvement.

 If your case involves safety concerns, parent coordination is not a substitute for proper legal protection.
-For an overview of protective orders and how safety findings can affect custody and parent-time, see our Utah domestic violence and protective orders guide.
+For an overview of protective orders and how safety findings can affect custody and parent-time, see Gibb Law’s Utah domestic violence and protective orders guide.

 When Parent Coordination Makes Sense